 In Nationstar v.
 Glisson, the Second DCA held that a new breach letter is not required if a prior foreclosure was dismissed without prejudice.
 The court quoted from a similar holding by the Fourth DCA, which held that a dismissal without prejudice is not an adjudication on the merits, and that “requiring a second notice of default would serve no practical purpose.”
 (Case #2D18-686 – 12/27/19).

 The Third DCA in Bank of New York Mellon v.
 Hernandez held that language in the mortgage that prohibited the sale or transfer of any interest in the property without the lender’s written consent, the lender may properly accelerate the loan and foreclose.
 The court distinguished the earlier case of Yelen v.
 Bankers Trust Company, in which the language of the mortgage was slightly different.
 In that case, the due on sale clause prohibited the sale or transfer of the property by the borrower, and the transfer that had occurred was an involuntary sale pursuant to a junior lien foreclosure.
 In contrast, the court in Hernandez held that the due on sale clause could be triggered, even in the event of an involuntary sale.
 This case highlights how important it is to carefully examine the language of the mortgage, and to tailor the default notice to fit the particular facts of each case in light of the terms and conditions of the mortgage.
 (Case #3D19-328 – 1/22/20).

-If you have any questions about these recent developments, or would like a copy of any of these cases, please feel free to let us know.
+If you have any questions about Florida foreclosure legal alerts, or would like a copy of any of these cases, please feel free to let us know.